MDU-C2/Intelligent-Drone-Swarm/How to write a Commit Message on Github.md

 *short summary*:
   <ul>
-    Keep it short and use imperative mood (e.g., “Add test case for login” not “Added” or “Adding”).
+    <li> Keep it short and use imperative mood (e.g., “Add test case for login” not “Added” or “Adding”).</li>
   </ul>